ref-xx/GenRhubarb/README.md

 ## Installation:
 1. download the binary release from releases (see right hand side of this window). unpack archive to any directory that you have full access
-2. Put rhubarb.exe (and other dependacies for it if available) at the same directory with GenRhubarb.exe https://github.com/DanielSWolf/rhubarb-lip-sync
+2. Place rhubarb.exe (and any other dependencies, if available) in the same directory as GenRhubarb.exe. https://github.com/DanielSWolf/rhubarb-lip-sync
-3. put ffmpeg.exe binary and other dependacies in ffmpeg/ folder. genRhubarb looks for "ffmpeg/ffmpeg.exe" relative to itself.  https://github.com/GyanD/codexffmpeg/releases/
+3. Place ffmpeg.exe binary and other dependencies in ffmpeg/ folder. genRhubarb looks for "ffmpeg/ffmpeg.exe" relative to itself.  https://github.com/GyanD/codexffmpeg/releases/

 that's it.